-In front of the mountain there was a yogi who had settled there to meditate alone for a while.
+In front of the mountain a yogi had settled to meditate alone for some time.
 Every day he saw the old man going to town and coming back in the evening.
 Then one day the yogi got aware that the old man no longer came out of his cave.
 He looked closer and found the old man lying dead in the cave.

-The story - retold from Teachings of Chögyal Namkhai Norbu - suggests that an undiscovered diamond under your head helps less than a diamond "in your belly" - The diamond that is inside you may be taken better care of.
+The story - retold from Teachings of Chögyal Namkhai Norbu - suggests that an undiscovered diamond under your head helps less than a diamond "in your belly".
+Also, the diamond that is inside you may be taken better care of.
 That makes a sage.

-We can believe something is true today, then discover that it is false tomorrow.
+We can believe something . . ., then discover that it is false tomorrow.
 What we need is to discover our real nature . . .
-[T]he most important thing is discovering our real nature of mind, says Chögyal Namkhai Norbu in Lawless and Allan 2003,viii- ix
+[T]he most important thing is discovering our real nature of mind, says Chögyal Namkhai Norbu (in Lawless and Allan 2003, viii- ix)

-He tells the diamond is your real nature of mind, or spirit.
+Norbu tells that the diamond is your real nature of mind, or spirit.
 To uncover it you are told to relax wisely through practice, understand and overcome problems sanely, and get realised or enlightened (Ibid. xii).
-And thus you have discovered a "diamond in your belly".
+By that you have discovered a "diamond in your belly".
 Compare Tao The Ching's chap.
 12: "The wise man cares for his belly," if you will.
-Lin Yutang writes: "'Belly' here refers to the inner self."
+Lin Yutang adds to it: "'Belly' here refers to the inner self."
 (1963, 36n)

 Chögyal Namkhai Norbu tells further in Beyond Words: Dzogchen Made Simple (Lawless and Allan 2003):

 The essence is within yourself and you must not be conditioned by externals, by a book or a system . . .
 Dzogchen practitioners must be aware and free and able to use everything, control everything, without being conditioned by the teachings or by externals (Ibid.
 6).

 From The Hundred Thousand Songs of Milarepa (1999):

 The experience is as natural as sun- and moon-light;